inkognitro/react-app-tutorial/README.md

-> Special thanks go to [easylearn schweiz ag](https://easylearn.ch).
+> :raised_hands: Special thanks go to [easylearn schweiz ag](https://easylearn.ch).
 This is the company I currently work for.
 > Our managers allowed me to create parts of this tutorial at working time.

 # react-app-tutorial